reuterk/pocli/README.md

 Credentials and security considerations
 ---------------------------------------

-Security concerns arise, in particular if the OwnCloud password is identical to the password used for other services at the same site.
+Security concerns arise in particular if the OwnCloud password is identical to the password used for other services at the same site.

 The environment variable OC\_PASSWORD may be set to a valid password, for